EvaSeidlmayer/orcid-for-wikidata/README.md

 *******************************
 ### 2. Check for existing publication-items in Wikidata

-Afterwards we can **check if those articles indicated with PMID and/or DOI are listed in Wikidata** applying check-PMID-DOI-in-wd.py.
+Afterwards we can **check if those articles indicated with PMID, PMC, DOI, Scopus ID (eid) and/or DNB are listed in Wikidata** applying check-ids-in-wd.py.
 Use it like this:

-     ./analysis/check-PMID-DOI-in-wikidata.py ORCID-PMID-DOI_activities-1.csv available-articles-in-wd-1.csv
+     ./analysis/check-ids-in-wikidata.py ORCID-ids_1.csv available-articles-in-wd_1.csv

 Use the file you just created in the last step as input-file!
 As output-file you get information like this: